newrelic/nri-flex/docs/basics/functions.md

 | Applies to | Description |
 | :--------- | :---------- |
 | API | Skips creating the sample if both a key and value is found in the sample |
+||if sample_exclude_filter is present, both filters will be applied.

 **Example**